ryanongwx/tp/docs/UserGuide.md

 ### Adding Medical Records : 'addrecord'

-Allows the user to add a new patient's medical records to the app.
+Adds a new patient's medical records to the app.

 Command Format: addrecord [id/date/condition(s)]